Unhinged Super Maniac Minion ALPHA X flings open the door to his dump of a shack, just on the side of the soot-covered Explosion Tower.

 “So, how long do you figure the clean up will be?”
 Chaos asks.

 The minion shakes his head, “seconds.
-I had started the folding process the ‘main’ group went in.
+I had started the folding process once the ‘main’ group went in – none of them had a reason to backtrack, so it was pretty easy.
+It’s just this room now, and then we should be good.
 It was a fun little show, but didn’t last nearly as long as we had planned.”

 “Maniac’s not that easy to lead around when he gets twisted into a certain way of doing things, you know… and we had this one kid, new.
 I don’t know when you picked him up but it couldn’t have been more than a few weeks… a Teapot Minion?“